ucsdsysnet/Rosebud/README.md

 * ```make base_0``` runs tcl scripts in the fpga directory for the base design. <ins>create_project.tcl</ins> generates the project and adds the required files.
 Then <ins>run_synth.tcl</ins> defines the reonfigurable regions, and runs the synthesize process.
 Next <ins>run_impl_1.tcl</ins> performs the place and route process.
 Finally <ins>fpga/generate_bit.tcl</ins> generates the full FPGA image.

-* <ins>add_intercon_rect.tcl</ins> and <ins>hide_rect.tcl</ins> are used for visualization of the pblock for figures. <ins>generate_reports.tcl</ins> generates reports for resource utilization for the PR runs. <ins>force_phys_opt.tcl</ins> is rarely used when Vivado thinks the design does not need any optimization and skips them, and eventually fails.
+* <ins>add_intercon_rect.tcl</ins> and <ins>hide_rect.tcl</ins> are used for visualization of the pblock for figures. <ins>generate_reports.tcl</ins> generates reports for resource utilization for the PR runs. ```make csv``` runs this script, followed by a python parser to output a CSV file that contains the resource utilization break down. <ins>force_phys_opt.tcl</ins> is rarely used when Vivado thinks the design does not need any optimization and skips them, and eventually fails.
 This script forces Vivado to run the optimizations anyways.

-* We can go directly from base to using round robin load balancer and RSUs with Pigasus, but it takes longer and might fail as it might get to challenging for the heuristic algorithms.
+* We can go directly from base to using round robin LB and RSUs with Pigasus, but it takes longer and might fail as it might get to challenging for the heuristic algorithms.
 As an example, <ins>run_PIG_RR.tcl</ins> uses this method, but during development iterations sometimes it met timing and sometimes it failed.

 * Vivado does not support use of child runs (PR runs) in another child run, only you can reuse the PR modules from the parent run (here the base run with static regions).If it is only merging the PR regions from the child runs, we can use the non-project mode and add an in_memory project to get around this issue.
-For example, <ins>run_PIG_RR_merge.tcl</ins> does this and picks the RSUs from *PIG_Hash_1* run and the load balancer from *PIG_base_2* run.
+For example, <ins>run_PIG_RR_merge.tcl</ins> does this and picks the RSUs from *PIG_Hash_1* run and the LB from *base_RR_2* run.
 However, if we want to only change some of the PR runs relative to another child run, and let the place and route run, things get more complicated.
-Using some hacky method that within the run changes some file contents from Linux shell, <ins>run_PIG_RR_inc.tcl</ins> can use RSUs from *PIG_Hash_1* and then build the round robin load balancer and attach them.
-That being said, using an extra child with only the load balancer changed and then merging them is faster and not hacky, and hence that script is just as archive.
+Using some hacky method that within the run changes some file contents from Linux shell, <ins>run_PIG_RR_inc.tcl</ins> can use RSUs from *PIG_Hash_1* and then build the round robin LB and attach them.
+That being said, using an extra child with only the LB changed and then merging them is faster and not hacky, and hence that script is just as archive.

 ## Adding accelerators:
 Some example accelerators can be found in fpga_src/accel: